accessibilitywars/zaw2/content/builds/power-spellbreaker.md

 +++
-title = "Dagger Axe Breaker"
+title = "Dagger Stormbreaker"
-description = "This build is designed around the passives that trigger on disable increase power damage on dagger, using Weapon 5 skills to refresh Relic of the Thief and enhancing baseline autos, requiring a low skill floor to deal respectable damage." date = 2024-05-08 draft = false template = "build.html"
+description = "This build is designed around lightning field dagger leaps that creates a sizable initial burst, followed by lightning strikes from the Air Sigil and and whirwinds from the ultimate axe attack." date = 2024-05-08 draft = false template = "build.html"